 Known as "The Voice of Progress", IUNT is Michigan's Top African-American owned Independent Progressive-Left Politics, News, Commentary & Talk Radio resource.
-Home of Independent Underground Radio LIVE (IURL) Affiliate Podcast Network with over 1.8 downloads and listens.
+Home of Independent Underground Radio LIVE (IURL) Affiliate Podcast Network with over 1.9 MILLION downloads and listens.

 At the age of 43 years old, Kilpatrick would be 71 years old upon release barring if Federal Court Judge Nancy Edmunds allowed for any credit of time served since his conviction.
 If so Kilpatrick would have about five months removed from his prison term, making him 70 years old before being a free man again.